 - The CCSD is the lead agency for the 2008 Water Master Plan and the current Sustainable Water Facility project.
 In accordance with Mitigation Measure PHG-1 and PHG-2 for the Water Master Plan the CCSD has the ultimate responsibility to ensure funding and administration to retire and maintain undeveloped parcels as required by the Buildout Reduction Program.
-The committee recommends the CCSD activate its power to acquire and maintain property as mitigation for a district project in accordance with Government Code Section 61100(ae). - While, as noted above, the CCSD has ultimate responsibility for the BRP, it can delegate specified BRP administrative tasks to other appropriate agencies or organizations.
+The committee recommends the CCSD activate its power to acquire and maintain property as mitigation for a district project in accordance with Govt Codes 61000 to 61250. - While, as noted above, the CCSD has ultimate responsibility for the BRP, it can delegate specified BRP administrative tasks to other appropriate agencies or organizations.
 The processing of property purchases could be contracted to a land conservation organization.
 These organizations have experience in contacting potential sellers, negotiation of the terms of sale, recording title and deed restrictions to retire and conserve the parcels and monitoring compliance with deed restrictions and conservation easements.
-The Committee recommends that the CCSD consider the costs and benefits of outsourcing the administration of the BRP to an existing land conservation organization versus administrating the program in-house.
-In this connection, the Committee considered whether to recommend the creation of an open space district to assume some or all BRP responsibilities to be delegated from the CCSD.
-District legal counsel has advised that the statutes relating to open space districts (Public Resources Code Sections 5500-5595) do not appear to allow for formation of such a district in the Cambria area without an amendment through special legislation.
-The Committee also concluded that at this time, even if permissible, creating such an open space district, which is a complex and time-consuming process requiring, among other things, approval of the Local Agency Formation Commission, is not feasible.
+The committee recommends that the CCSD consider the costs and benefits of outsourcing the administration of the BRP to an existing land conservation organization versus administrating the program in-house.
+In this connection, the committee considered whether to recommend the creation of an open space district to assume some or all BRP responsibilities to be delegated from the CCSD.
+The committee concluded that, at this time, creating such an open space district, which is a complex and time-consuming process requiring, among other things, approval of the Local Agency Formation Commission, is not feasible.

-- The Committee recommends that the CCSD produce an annual report on the progress of the BRP including a financial report, the number of intent to serve letters issued, the number of undeveloped parcels retired under the program, the number of undeveloped parcels subject to the program that have yet to be retired, the number of undeveloped parcels on which deed restrictions or restrictive easements have been placed and an annual inspection documenting compliance with all deed restrictions. - The Committee recommends that a maintenance advisory board be established to provide forest management expertise and oversight.
+- The committee recommends that the CCSD produce an annual report on the progress of the BRP including a financial report, the number of intent to serve letters issued, the number of undeveloped parcels retired under the program, the number of undeveloped parcels subject to the program that have yet to be retired, the number of undeveloped parcels on which deed restrictions or restrictive easements have been placed and an annual inspection documenting compliance with all deed restrictions. - The committee recommends that a maintenance advisory board be established to provide forest management expertise and oversight.
 The CCSD Parks, Recreation and Open Space Commission could be tasked with this function or, alternatively, the CCSD could request the Friends of the Fiscalini Ranch Preserve Board to assume this function.